Dialogs Re-enacted Across Languages: Data collection procedure

 Today you will have a conversation with your partner in one language, then re-enact parts of it in another language.
 I will select some snippets of the audio and replay them for you to translate re-record in the other language.
 It is important that you try your best to make it sound natural while also keeping the same feeling as in the original.
 Try to recreate pauses, laughs, long breaths, or anything of that sort during the second recording if possible.

 I can replay the audio as many times as you need, and give you as much time as you need to translate.
 If either of us feel like you can translate the words better or if the prosody was not as faithful in feeling as it could be, then we can redo it until we are satisfied.
-Please be vocal of any opinions that you have about the process and ask any questions that may arise. \end{displayquote} \item Optionally suggest a topic or dialog activity (Section \ref{sec:increasing-variety}). \item Ask the participants to move into their separate rooms and put on their headsets. \item Press the RECORD button on the recorder.
-Make sure it is recording.
-Allow the participants to converse until they run out of things to say, or after 10 minutes of recording, whichever comes first. \item While the participants are talking, on the blank note sheet, record the following information: the current date, the ID of the conversation (following the format from Table~\ref{table:conversation}), the left-track (left room) participant ID, and the right track (right room) participant ID. \item Let the participants know that the recording is over, and now they will begin translating and re-recording fragments of the conversation.
-Ask them to wait a few minutes while you set up.
+Please be vocal of any opinions that you have about the process and ask any questions that may arise. \end{displayquote} \item Optionally suggest a topic or dialog activity (Section~\ref{sec:increasing-variety}). \item Ask the participants to move into their separate rooms and put on their headsets. \item Press the RECORD button on the recorder again.
+Make sure it is recording. \item While the participants are talking, on the blank note sheet, record the following information: the current date, the ID of the conversation (following the format from Table~\ref{table:conversation}), the left-track (left room) participant ID, and the right track (right room) participant ID.
+If you notice that they have participated before, refer back to a previous "unique ID" that you may have assigned for them, as this will be used to identify new versus previously-unseen participants. \@ \item After 10 minutes, let the participants know that the recording is over, and now they will begin translating and re-recording fragments of the conversation.
+Ask them to wait a couple of minutes while you set up.

 \end{enumerate}